gitPirate12/ITP-Grocery-Management-System/README.md

 # ITP-Grocery-Management-System
 ITP-Grocery-Management-System is a web app developed for the ITP assignment.
-It’s a documentation app that that stores all detaisla bout the grosersies assets incoems esxpenses and liablites and products.
-The application is built using the MERN stack (MongoDB, Express, React, and Node.js) .
+It’s a CRUD (Create, Read, Update, Delete) application that allows users to manage  assets, incomes, expenses, liabilities, and products.
+The application is built using the MERN stack (MongoDB, Express, React, and Node.js).

 ## Running the Project